PDD - Information on Pervasive Developmental Disorder. Bright Tots - Information on child development - Autism information

 Pervasive Developmental Disorder & Autism Spectrum Disorder are one and the same, both these terms are just

 separate ways of describing autism and conditions which are similar to autism.
-The word Development emphasis that
+The word development emphasis that the

-the problem is found early in the child’s life.
-Pervasive describes the many areas of the child’s development that are
+problem is found early in the child’s life.
+Pervasive describes the many areas of the child’s development that are affected.

-affected.
-Autism Spectrum Disorder, although the disorder is pervasive, it does not affect every aspect of
+With autism spectrum disorders, although the disorder is pervasive, it does not affect every aspect of development.
+This

-development.
-This term is criticized because it describes the nature of autistic features.
-There are many more children
+term is criticized because it describes the nature of autistic features.
+There are many more children with autism spectrum

-with autism spectrum disorder than there are children with autism alone.
+disorder than there are children with classic autism alone.

 P D D